Location: 2 Washington Square - Map It!

 In July 2008, a new 500-space parking garage was completed behind Union Station, giving commuters and visitors a convenient means of parking directly next to this transportation hub.
-The overall structure and design of the garage is the perfect compliment to the historical architecture of this beautifully restored building.
+The overall structure and design of the garage is the perfect complement to the historical architecture of this beautifully restored building.
 General questions about parking within the City should be referred to the DPW&P Customer Service center by calling (508) 929-1300 ext.
 4156.
-Complaints regarding incidents within the garage, specific questions about rates charged or hours of operations can be directed to Republic Parking by calling (508) 799-1535.
+Complaints regarding incidents within the garage, specific questions about rates charged or hours of operations can be directed to our garage managers by calling (508) 799-1535.

 Known as "the Beautiful Portal to the Heart of the Commonwealth," Union Station has served Worcester residents as well as visitors to the area as a transportation hub and a defining landmark for the City.
 Railroads were first introduced to New England over 175 years ago.
 In 1835, the first trains arrived in Worcester, marking the beginning of an industrial and innovative era.
 The Boston & Worcester carried passengers to Boston, a trip that took 3 ¼ hours and cost $1.50.

 Several small depots were built around the city, the largest being the original Union Station at Washington Square, completed in 1875.
 Union Station was distinguished by a 200-foot Norman-style clock tower and two granite lions guarding the entrance to the train shed.
 After the start of the train service in the area, Union Station became a bustling transportation hub with more than 10,000 passengers traveling through Worcester on a daily basis.
 This resulted in dangerous at-grade crossings both on the roads and on the trolley tracks.